 Q: How do I make sure my pension is protected with a prenup?

-A: Make sure to mark any assets, including pensions as “Separate Property” in your prenup.
-When something is considered separate property it is not divisible in a divorce (as long as the prenup is valid and enforceable).
+A: Make sure to mark any assets, including pensions, as “Separate Property” in your prenup.
+When something is considered separate property, it is not divisible in a divorce (as long as the prenup is valid and enforceable).

 Protecting your pension with a prenup is a wise step towards securing your financial future.
 By including your pension in your prenup, you can safeguard your retirement and establish clear boundaries with your partner.
 Make sure to consider your pension goals and the legal requirements, and don’t forget to engage in open communication with your partner throughout the process.
-With a valid and enforceable prenup, you can proactively take measures to protect your pension and ensure your financial future!
+With a valid and enforceable prenup, you can proactively take measures to protect your pension and ensure your financial future.
+Happy planning!

 Nicole Sheehey is the Head of Legal Content at HelloPrenup, and an Illinois licensed attorney.
 She has a wealth of knowledge and experience when it comes to prenuptial agreements.
 Nicole has Juris Doctor from John Marshall Law School.
 She has a deep understanding of the legal and financial implications of prenuptial agreements, and enjoys writing and collaborating with other attorneys on the nuances of the law.
 Nicole is passionate about helping couples locate the information they need when it comes to prenuptial agreements.
 You can reach Nicole here: Nicole@Helloprenup.com